 The roles of artists and managers are very different.
 Artists are motivated by creativity and fueled by a love for the craft.
 Managers are business-driven and goal-oriented, committed to finding the best opportunities for their artists and handling all the business aspects that come with it.
-Without the right balance, there can be a disconnect between intention and execution for managers and artists.
+Without the right balance, there can be a disconnect between between the two.
 Artists want to stay true to their creative and artistic ideals, and managers try to influence them to do what’s going to help them reach their goals in the long run.
-(Well, that’s what they SHOULD do anyway…) In this post, we’ll discuss what a manager should be doing so you know what to expect from your own.
-Additionally, we’ll offer some tips for working synergistically to ensure the relationship is working for you, not the other way around.
+In this post, we’ll discuss what a manager should be doing so you know what to expect from your own.

 What Should Your Manager Be Doing for You?